alexxx-db/dbx-unifiedchat/Instructions/01_overall.md

+Please resort to context7 MCP server for update-to-date syntax and documentation; please use the .env file for accessing Databricks workspace for resource access.

 # 1. Requirements for the multi-agent system:
 According to @Super_Agent.ipynb as reference code example, please expand and build a multi-agent system using LangGraph and Databricks ResponseAgent integration.
 Please stick to `create_langgraph_supervisor` style supervisor agent for now.
 Please stick to the `LangGraphResponsesAgent` class, adopting the same writing style as the reference code example, writing code into agent.py file, and mlflow logging, deployment practice in the reference code example.